Bio + CV

 Miriam Schaer is a an independent artist and educator.
 Formerly a Senior Lecturer in the Art+Art History Department at Columbia College Chicago, she also taught Art of the Book at the Pratt Institute, and served as a visiting artist at numerous institutions, including Sarah Lawrence College, Marshall University, and Colorado College.

 For a selected account of Schaer's professional experience including her exhibitions, presentations, and teaching history, click here to download Schaer's Selected Curiculum Vitae.
-Please contact her for her full academic CV.
+Please contact her for her full academic CV or a pdf catalog of available works.